The Chiefs are preparing for a title defense with a new face in the backfield

-KANSAS CITY, Mo.
-(WDAF)— In Year 3 of the Patrick Mahomes-led offense, with no preseason, no problem, except for “Me not getting hit,” Patrick Mahomes said.
+KANSAS CITY, Mo. — In Year 3 of the Patrick Mahomes led offense, with no preseason, no problem, except for “Me not getting hit,” Patrick Mahomes said.

 Better competition may be at 1 Arrowhead Drive.